 If these symptoms persist for more than several months, then PTSD could be diagnosed.

-People who are at risk for PTSD include individuals with a history of child abuse, those that lack social support, as well as people who experience on-going chronic stress or another psychiatric disorder.
+People with PTSD who are most at risk include individuals with a history of child abuse, those that lack social support, as well as people who experience on-going chronic stress or another psychiatric disorder.

 What Does PTSD Stand For?

 PTSD stands for Post Traumatic Stress Disorder.
-For someone to be diagnosed with PTSD (as described in the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) they must have been exposed to a life-threatening event, or an event perceived as such.
+For people with PTSD to be diagnosed as according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), he or she must have been exposed to a life-threatening event, or an event perceived as such.

-Additionally, symptoms must persist for at least one month.
-The symptoms of PTSD run deep.
-We’ve listed some of the main symptoms below.
+Additionally, the symptoms listed below must persist for at least one month.

 The symptoms of PTSD include:

-To escape from suffering the effects of PTSD, people often turn to drugs or alcohol as a coping mechanism.
+To escape from suffering with the effects, people with PTSD often turn to drugs or alcohol as a coping mechanism.

 What Does PTSD Mean?

-Over the past five centuries PTSD has gone by many names such as shell shock, soldier’s heart, nostalgia, combat neurosis or fatigue, and neurocirculatory asthenia.
+Over the past five centuries PTSD has been called many names, such as shell shock, soldier’s heart, nostalgia, combat neurosis or fatigue, and neurocirculatory asthenia.

-Of that figure, 24.4 million of them are in the US.
-PTSD is worse in post conflict regions where people have suffered mass-violence or war.
+Of that figure, 24.4 million people with PTSD are in the United States, although the number is worse in post conflict regions where people have suffered mass-violence or war.

-Many famous people and celebrities with PTSD have stepped up and told their stories about their struggles with PTSD.
-Opening the doors for PTSD to become more socially acceptable and allowing more people to ask for much needed help.
+Many famous people and celebrities with PTSD have stepped up and told their stories about their struggles with post-traumatic stress disorder.

 1. Ariana Grande